 The Florida Everglades is a short drive away, you can glide across a river of grass on a small airboat and get up close to wildlife in their natural habitat.
 We saw many alligators and witnessed a landscape so unique and untouched for years.
 We even got to hold a baby gator at the conservation park.

-Some tours from Miami you might like
+Some Miami Tours you might like

 When visiting Miami for the first time, go aboard the pirate ship to gawk at celebrity houses, you never know who you might see!